 Monitoring opaque EU-ad hoc relocation from the Sea to the Cities

-Together with Sea-Watch, borderline Sicilia and the Refugee Council, we are investigating the arbitrary and non-transparent procedures of ad hoc relocation: from stand-offs off the European coasts, to questionable security checks by the German Secret Service, to arrival in Germany.
+Together with Sea-Watch, Borderline Sicilia and the Refugee Council Berlin, we are investigating the arbitrary and non-transparent procedures of ad hoc relocation: from stand-offs off the European coasts, to questionable security checks by the German Secret Service, to arrival in Germany.

 Thanks to the support of the Foundation “Civil Sea Rescue Fund”, we are able to investigate to what extent fundamental rights have been violated in the course of ad hoc relocation.
 By conducting interviews in Italy and Germany, as well as a detailed background research on the criminalisation of the arriving persons by the German Secret Service in Malta and Italy, we will compile a detailed documentation.
 This will lay the foundation and serve as the starting point for a campaign for relocation and the right to stay, which will focus on the needs of people arriving in the EU.